Global Symposium and Course: Human Sciences and The Future of Architecture

 The full 9.5 day Program with visits on the Art Islands is sold out.

-Tuition Prices for On-Site Attendance:
+Tuition Prices for

 OPTION 1: Part 1 in Kyoto (6 days)

-New spots are open
+New spaces are available.

 Professional: $1,480

-Fulltime grad student: $980
+Full time grad student: $980

 Professional: $2,400

-Fulltime grad student: $1,800
+Full time grad student: $1,800

 Location: Kyoto, Japan